nielskrijger/node-url-permissions/README.md

 # Node URL Permission

-This Node.js library facilitates formatting permissions for users or groups in the following way:
+This Node.js library facilitates formatting permissions for users, groups or any other security principal in the following way:

 ```
 <path>?<parameters>:<privileges>